linxiaow/blasterGame/README_[linxiaow].txt

 Level 3:
 - in createAsteroid, a fast asteroid aims at the spaceship
 - add dual ship when enter level 3. fade in fade out
+- use a setInterval to smoothen the movement